U.S. State Advocacy

 The Center’s signature event, the State Leadership Summit, convenes state advocates, legislators and other leaders to share information, strategize, and build skills to promote proactive state policies to improve abortion access and maternal health outcomes.

 1 in 4

 Women in the U.S. will end a pregnancy in her lifetime.

-Black and Indigenous women are three times more likely than white women in the U.S. to die from pregnancy-related complications
+Black women are almost three times more likely than white women in the U.S. to die from pregnancy-related complications.

 Explore highlights of the Center’s policy and advocacy work in U.S. states.